Sargis-Hovsepyan/Spring-Converter/README.md

 ## IMPORTANT ⚠️

-The project is complete but there is an issue connected with retrived amplitudes as the practical results differ from theoretical ones messing up the results.
+The project is complete but there is an issue connected with retrived amplitudes as the practical results differ from theoretical ones, which messes up the conversion results.
 Retrieving values, transforming them to amplitudes and then frequencies is implemented in srcs/Converter.cpp.